defencedigital/moduk-service-manual/app/views/user-research/save-and-store-user-research-data/README.md

 As soon as possible after collecting user research data, you need to:

 1. Download all of the relevant files, including notes, videos and transcripts
 2. Save the files in a password protected folder.
-If you have access to MODnet, you need to [save the files in this folder](#0)
+If you have access to MODNET, you need to [save the files in this folder](#0)
 3. Rename the files using the [Defence format for file names](#0)
 4. Remove any personal or sensitive data